lucchesilorenzo/watchwise/README.md

-# WatchWise
+# WatchWise Project Documentation

+## Overview

-WatchWise is a full stack project designed for tracking both movies and TV shows.
+WatchWise is a full-stack project designed for tracking movies and TV shows.
 It is developed using Django/Python for the backend and HTML/CSS/Bootstrap/JavaScript for the frontend.

-The program aims to assist users in navigating the TMDB (The Movie Database), a very popular public media database.
+The application aims to assist users in navigating the TMDB (The Movie Database), a very popular public media database.
 It offers numerous functionalities, including saving TV shows and movies into the database along with preferences and comments, filtering records by name and list type, updating and deleting entries, and much more.

+## Features

+- **Media Tracking:** Save and manage a list of your favorite movies and TV shows.
+- **User Interactions:** Add comments and personal ratings.
+- **Dynamic Filtering:** Search and filter media based on different criteria.

+## Prerequisites

+- Python 3.8 or later
+- TMDB API Key
+- Git

 ## Project Setup